 Erin’s Law (HB197) mandates that school personnel complete Mandatory Reporter training annually.
-The Alabama Governor’s Erin’s Law Task Force has established state guidelines for a child sexual abuse prevention instructional program for k-12 students.
 All public school systems are required to establish developmentally appropriate instruction.

 According to Citation: Ala.
 Code § 26-14-13, any mandated reporter who knowingly fails to report child abuse or neglect shall be guilty of a misdemeanor and shall be punished by a sentence of not more than 6 months’ imprisonment or a fine not more than $500.00.